swonderine/challenge/README.md

 $ cp /path/to/train.gz .
 $ python3 challenge.py
 ```

-### Output

-Two PNG images, showing the results of the two tasks, are saved.
-The timeseries of CTR is shown in ctr_ts.png.
+The script saves two PNG images, showing the results of the two tasks.

+### Output Images

+The CTR over time is shown in ctr_ts.png.
-The timeseries of CTR, simple moving averages (MA_12h, MA_24h) and according outliers are shown in ctr_ts_ma_outlier.png.
-Shows the outliers for different moving averages (MA_12h, MA_24h) .
-Additionally, is shown (+)
+The CTR, simple moving averages (MA_12h, MA_24h) over time and according outliers are shown in ctr_ts_ma_outlier.png.
+The outliers are calculated in  for different moving averages (MA_12h, MA_24h) and according standard deviations.
+Additionally, is shown (+).